siobyrne/young-dressage-horse-program-analysis/README.md

 ### 2002 - 2024, All Divisions (4/5/6 Year Old, Developing Prix St. Georges, Developing Grand Prix) Breeding and Bloodlines Analysis

 ### Analysis of Scores by Sire
 Because the scoring format for the 4/5/6 Year Old divisions is different than the scoring format for the Developing Horse divisions, I broke out the analysis of scores by sire out into two different groups.
-I included only stallions with 8 or more offspring, in order to have a better sample size.
+I included only stallions with 8 or more scores, in order to have a better sample size.

 #### Summary Statistics for Scores by Sire, Young Horse Divisions
 The sire with the highest median score in the Young Horse divisions is Belissimo (8.208).
 Close behind is Grand Galaxy Win (8.119).
 In third place is Vitalis (7.992).